SherG/tester1/site/content/_index.md

 values:
   heading: Our Services
   text: >+
     A stronger you in mind and body is our passion.

     Our safety-first strength training is designed to help you achieve optimal fitness.

+    Our science-based program enables you to strengthen your body in an efficient and comprehensive manner.

+    You’ll learn at your own pace with Francisco Villalobos, an expert personal trainer with over 20 years of experience.
 ---